-- Land use and land cover change is the second largest contributor (38%) to Kenya's greenhouse gas (GHG) emissions following agriculture. - Restoration is prioritized by the Kenyan government as demonstrated by various policies and has committed to restoring 5.1 million hectares of land by 2030 under the African Forest Landscape Restoration Initiative (AFR100) and Bonn Challenge, as well as a national target of attaining 10% tree cover.
-Restoration is also critical for the country to meet its economic development and environmental goals. - Most restoration projects or initiatives have been focused in the arid and semi-arid areas where land degradation is rampant through soil erosion and excessive runoff. - The highest number of implementing partners from the survey were from the private sector, especially the energy sector. - Restoration activities and practices reported focused on reforestation, agroforestry, conservation as capacity building, policies, and institutions. - Restoration indicators monitored by the projects were largely around the area of restoration, tree growth and diversity, population benefitting, alternative energy/carbon, policy and enabling environment and institutions, investment, and yield.
-Many of the indicators were for activities and outcomes with fewer considering impact of the restoration.
+- Land use and land cover change is the second largest contributor (38%) to Kenya's greenhouse gas emissions following agriculture.1 - Restoration is prioritized by the Kenyan government as demonstrated by various policies and the commitment to restoring 5.1 million hectares of land by 2030 under the African Forest Landscape Restoration Initiative and Bonn Challenge, as well as a national target of attaining 10% tree cover.
+Restoration is also critical for the country to meet its economic development and environmental goals. - Most restoration projects or initiatives have focused on the arid and semi-arid areas where land degradation is rampant due to soil erosion and excessive runoff.2 - The highest number of implementing partners from the survey were from the private sector, especially the energy sector. - The reported restoration activities and practices focused on reforestation, agroforestry, capacity building for conservation, policies, and institutions. - Restoration indicators monitored by the projects were in the areas of tree growth and diversity, benefits, alternative energy/carbon, policy and enabling environment and institutions, investment, and yield.
+Most of the indicators were for activities and outcomes with a few considering the impacts of restoration.

-MENR, 2016
+1 MEMR, 2016

-&lt;sup>2 Gachenje et al 2019
+2 Gachenje et al 2019